• Latest

 SEO has several benefits, but not all startups need a full-scale SEO strategy.
 SEO isn’t advisable in some cases.
 For example,

-• The startup needs fast results within a few weeks or months
+- The startup needs fast results within a few weeks or months

-• The startup needs to test a project or idea before developing a long-term strategy
+- The startup needs to test a project or idea before developing a long-term strategy

 Complexities in the market prevent full-scale SEO for a startup.
 The startup needs to understand its market and niche to determine the customer’s intent.
 However, it doesn’t mean that SEO shouldn’t be considered.
 Instead, research more and spend more time creating a strategy.

 Some startups may not enjoy the benefits of SEO because no one is researching their service or product, especially when the market is new and has no user search queries.
-In this case, companies cannot identify the right keywords for optimisation.
+In this case, companies cannot identify the right keywords for optimization.

 Before full-scale SEO, startups need to use other channels to increase awareness of their services or products.